grain-lang/grain-lang.org/src/content/docs/reference/grain_cli.md

 ## `grain run`

 Runs a WebAssembly file.
-The `grain run` command can run Grain programs compiled with `--no-link`, and can also run WebAssembly files produced by other compilers.
+The `grain run` command can also run WebAssembly files produced by other compilers.

 ```sh
 grain run hello.gr.wasm